PrisionMike/API-Response-Buffer/README.md

 - **v0.1.0** A command line binary that can work as a tank of API responses.

+  - A `Dispenser` is created with a given web API and capacity.
+It has a tank in which it loads the said number of responses in it.

+- Make sure the dispenser is ready, about as soon as the user instantiates it. i.e. The user can use an incompletely filled tank.

+- Error Handling.
+Testing?
+Fuzzing?

 - Burn it as a WASM module.

 - Make it ready for remote system deployment.
 (Do the Docs)